Rafah: Rafah Border Crossing

 Rafah is the site of the Rafah Border Crossing, the sole crossing between the Gaza Strip and Egypt.
 Formerly operated by Israeli military forces, control of the crossing was transferred to the Palestinian Authority in September 2005 as part of the larger Israeli withdrawal from the Gaza Strip.
 A European Union commission began monitoring the crossing in November 2005 amid Israeli security concerns, and in April 2006, Palestinian Authority chairman Mahmoud Abbas's Presidential Guard assumed responsibility for the site on the Palestinian Authority side.
-On the Egyptian side, the responsibility is assumed by the 750 Border Guards allowed by an agreement of Egypt with Israel.
-The agreement was signed in November 2005 forced by US pressure, and specifies that it is under security requirements demanded by Israel.
+On the Egyptian side, the responsibility is assumed by the 750 Border Guards as per the agreement signed by Egypt and Israel in November 2005.

+Following the ceasefire between Hamas and Israel, Israel announced on October 14, 2025, that the Rafah crossing would remain closed, with no date set for its reopening.
+This has restricted the entry of aid.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot semi-arid (BSh).